-3 Test Specimen
+3 Test Specimens

-3.1 Qualification Testing For laminate-like capacitor materials, test specimens shall be 50 mm [1.97 in] diameter circular electrodes (see "Top Imaged Foil" in Figure 1) that shall be formed by imaging and then etching the copper foil, unless otherwise as agreed upon by user and supplier (AABUS).
-Spacing between adjacent Top Imaged Foil conductors is recommended to be ≥100 times the dielectric thickness.
-In order to avoid field gradient and mechanical stress concentration, which can cause faulty dielectric breakdown, the Bottom Foil can be either a circle larger than the Top Imaged Foil or can be a continuous copper sheet.
-The continuous copper sheet will be required for very thin capacitor dielectric layers that are not self-supporting.
+3.1 Qualification Testing For laminate-like capacitor materials, test specimens shall be 50 mm diameter circular (Top Imaged Foil in Figure 1) that shall be formed by imaging and then etching the copper foil, unless otherwise agreed by both user and supplier.
+Spacing between adjacent Top Imaged Foil conductors is recommended to be \geq 100 times the dielectric thickness.
+In order to avoid field gradient and mechanical stress concentration, which can cause faulty dielectric breakdown, the Bottom Foil can be either another larger circle than the Top Imaged Foil or can be a continuous copper sheet.
+The continuous copper sheet will be required for very thin capacitor dielectric layers that are not selfsupporting.
+At least five test specimens shall be tested for qualification.

 Number

 2.5.7.2

 Subject

-Dielectric Withstanding Voltage (Hipot Method) -
+Dielectric Withstanding Voltage (HiPot Method) - Thin

-Thin Dielectric Layers for Printed Boards
+Dielectric Layers for Printed Circuit Boards (PCBs)

 Date Revision

-11/2009 A
+12/07

-Originating Task Group)
+Originating Task Grou up

-Embedded Devices Test Methods Subcommittee
+Embedded Devie ces Test Methods Subcommittee

 (D-54)

-For nonlaminate-like capacitor materials, the test specimen's Top Imaged Foil can be a size other than a 50 mm [1.97 in] diameter circle, if this size is not practical or typical.
-The test specimen's Top Imaged Foil size for these nonlaminate-like materials should be set to the largest size normally recommended for this product (see 5.2.4).
+For nonlaminate like capacitor materials, the test specimen's Top Imaged Foil can be a size other than a 50 mm diameter circle, if this size is not practical or typical.
+The test specimen's Top Imaged Foil size for these nonlaminate like materials should be set to the largest size normally recommended for this product (see 5.2.4).
 The thickness for the test specimens should be the typical/recommended thickness.
 A minimum of five test specimens shall be tested for qualification.

 3.2 Conformance Testing Test specimens can be the same as used for qualification testing or can be other sizes or shapes.
-For testing in printed board environments, actual innerlayer power and ground features are typically used, although other board features or test specimens can also be used.
-Please note that adjustments for capacitor plate size are required in the test procedure (see Section 6).
+For testing in PCB environments, actual innerlayer power and ground planes can be used.
+Please note the adjustments for capacitor plate size required in the test procedure (see Section 6).